Mori Arkin

-Moshe "Mori" Arkin (born 1952/53) is an Israeli billionaire businessman, the founder and chairman of Arkin Holdings, a pharmaceutical company.
+Moshe "Mori" Arkin (Hebrew: משה "מורי" ארקין; born 1952/53) is an Israeli billionaire businessman, the founder and chairman of Arkin Holdings, a pharmaceutical company.

 Early life

-Mori Arkin is the son of Ziama Arkin, who died in 1972, when Mori was 19.
+Arkin was born in Ramat Gan in 1952, to Ziama Arkin, who died in 1972, when Mori was 19, and Luba Arkin.
+Arkin's parents immigrated to Israel from Russia in 1932, and opened a pharmacy on Lewinsky Street in Tel Aviv.
 Arkin has a degree in psychology and philosophy from Tel Aviv University.

+As a fluent Russian speaker, Arkin served in Intelligence Unit 848, stationed in Sinai.
+His military service included the Yom Kippur War.

 Career

 In 1961, his father Ziama Arkin founded Agis Industries, an Israeli pharmaceutical importer.
 Agis grew into a generic pharmaceutical manufacturer, and in 2005, Mori Arkin sold Agis to Perrigo for $390 million.

 Arkin is the founder and chairman of Arkin Holdings, a pharmaceutical company.
 He is the co-founder and chairman of the Accelmed Fund.

 Personal life

 Arkin is married with three children, and lives in Herzliya Pituah, Israel.